TheOdinProject/curriculum/rails_programming/mailers_advanced_topics/advanced_topics.md

 ### Learning Outcomes
 Look through these now and then use them to test yourself after doing the assignment:

-* When do you use a singular Resource in your router and when do you use plural Resources?
+* What are singular resources?
-* When would you use nested routes?
+* What are nested routes?
-* When would you use a "member" route?
-A "collection" route?
+* What are member routes and collection routes?
-* When would you use multiple layouts?
+* What is nesting layouts?
 * What is metaprogramming?
-* What are Design Patterns?
+* What are design patterns?

 ### Advanced Routing